The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Sun

 Black pepper needs plenty of sunshine for healthy development.
-However, very hot conditions may require providing some shade.
+However, in very hot conditions, some shade may be required.

-You can use a fine shade cloth to create filtered partial shade.
-The head of the plant needs to receive the sun, and the lower parts need to be kept shaded.
+You can use fine shade cloth to create filtered partial shade.
+The plant’s head needs to receive the sun, and the lower parts need to be shaded.

 Fertilizer